org-uzh-ase/org.uzh.ase.users/README.md

 ### Prerequisites
 - Java 11
 - Maven
 - Running MongoDB, to define connection details see `application-local.properties` if you are running JAR, or `application-cloud.properties` if you are using containers.
-The files are in `src/main/resources`.
-The database should contain data, that you can import from `src/main/resources/movies`, see [How to import data](##How-to-import-data-into-MongoDB) for more info.

 ### Running